 Good Practice Example 2:

 This initiative is dedicated combatting gender segregation in the workplace.
 Women are more often employed in service oriented spheres of the economy and less in industrial production.
 Lithuanian women are positioned lower in the workplace hierarchy.
 The system of free economic market should provide equal opportunities for all citizens to seek economic independence but this does not occur in practice.
 Discrimination is a problem faced by many other countries in the EU and finding a solution has been and remains a challenge at the EU level.

 Good Practice Example 3:

-The Public Health Policy Report 2010, Sweden The public report monitors the
+Public Health Policy Report 2010, Sweden

 United Nations System Chief Executives Board for Coordination adopted the policy in 2006 to promote gender mainstreaming to empower women and achieve gender equality.
 The main components of the strategy are accountability; results-‐ based gender equality management; monitoring, evaluation, auditing, and reporting oversight; human and financial resources; capacity development; and coherence, coordination, coordination, and knowledge and information management.
 The policy was designed to work in conjunction with existing women-‐specific actions.
 (Chief Executives Board for Coordination, 2006).